nickali/configs/zsh/README.md

-# zsh + Powerline + plugins + hyper.js
+# zsh + Powerline + plugins + iTerm2
-dot files to use on Mac if we want to use zsh and Powerline with hyper.js terminal.
+dot files to use on Mac if we want to use zsh and Powerline with iTerm2 emulator.